michael-donat/blog/recommended.md

 - [slim](http://www.slimframework.com) - my favorite 'quick-fix' framework, best solution when I need to mock somethign up quickly.

+To investigate:

+- [plates](https://github.com/reinink/Plates) - native php templating as an alternative to compiled twig;

+- [docker](https://www.docker.io) - vagrant idea taken further by the use of linux containers.

 Watch this space for further updates...